There’s a lot to recommend a visit to Bruges at any time but especially so when the Christmas markets are being held.

 Where to stay in Bruges

 Since Bruges is a popular destination all year-round, there’s a lot of accommodation available.
-Here are some ideas to help you plan:
+We used Book.com and here are some ideas to help you plan:

 • Budget: You could consider the Hotel Central which is opposite the 13th-century Belfry and a two-minute walk from the central market square or the B&B Huis Koning which is also close.